codam-coding-college/Fast42-ts/README.md

 // use a user's accesstoken to make the request, you still need to initialize Fast42 with the same api key used to authenticate the user postWithUserAccessToken(accessToken: AccessToken, endpoint: string, body: any): Promise<Response>

+// used for testing, just runs a random job on the current limiter doJob(job: any): Promise<unknown>;

+// Important when using redis!
+Closes the connection and stops logging. disconnect(): Promise<void[]>;
 ```

 ### Install